Sudam Marndi

-Sudam Marndi (born 2 June 1967) is a Minister of Revenue and Disaster Management (Government of Odisha).
+Sudam Marndi (born 2 June 1967) is an Indian politician from Odisha who was the Minister of Revenue and Disaster Management in Government of Odisha.
 He is a fifth term member of odisha legislative assembly.
 He was a member of the 14th Lok Sabha of India.
 He represented the Mayurbhanj constituency of Orissa and is a member of the Biju Janata Dal (BJD) political party.